 This tent maximizes its internal living area thanks to its freestanding construction and near-vertical walls.
-It also takes only a few minutes to put up thanks to its single hubbed-pole construction and snap on attachments.
+It also takes only a few minutes to put up, thanks to its single dubbed-pole construction and snap-on attachments.

 Furthermore, the REI Co-op Grand Hut 4 Tent provides an excellent balance of protection and breathability owing to its silicone-coated rainfly and micromesh canopy.
 It features an inbuilt ventilation system for additional ventilation, which allows air to circulate within without exposing your gear to dampness on wet days.

 - Livable.
 For optimal comfort, the ceiling height should be as high as possible.

 - Spacious.
 Legroom is abundant because of hubbed poles and near-vertical walls.

 - Breathable.
 Micromesh insect net canopy and integrated ventilation system.

 - Its heaviness is something we don’t like.
 For a four-person tent, it’s a little on the hefty side.

 - Easy-pitch, three-pole design

 - Foot wiper